bloodraven66/bloodraven66.github.io/projects.md

 Here are some of the things I'm currently working on:

 <ul>
-  <li>Text to Speech with different Indian languages</li>
+  <li>TTS, ASR with different Indian languages</li>
-  <li>Visualising migsaggital plane of mouth during speech production</li>
-  <li>Improvements in transformer architecture and training techniques for speech/ articulatory movement synthesis</li>
+  <li>Speech, articulatory movement synthesis with transformers</li>
+  <li>Audio-visual learning in a speech production setup</li>
   <li>Contributing to Speechbrain - TTS architectures, vocoders</li>
-  <li>Small scale multi modal system</li>
+  <li>Visualising midsaggital plane of mouth during speech production</li>
+  <li>Question-Answering with chaai challenge in kaggle</li>
+  <li>Few-shot handwriting style transfer</li>
 </ul>

+I'll be attending INTERSPEECH 2021 Speech Conference!

 Feel free to reach out to me if you are interested in knowing more about something or interested in collaborating with me!

-I'll be helping with organising <a href='https://navana-tech.github.io/IS21SS-indicASRchallenge/'>MUCS 2021 Workshop</a> taking place on 12th, 13th Aug.
-Register for the event if you are interetsed in automatic speech recognition!

-I'll be attending INTERSPEECH 2021 Speech Conference!